 We must emphasize the connections between the secant caustic, the Wigner caustic and the Centre Symmetry Set.
-The Wigner caustic was introduced by M. Berry in 1977 \cite{Berry} and the Centre Symmetry Set was introduced by S. Janeczko in 1996 \cite{J1}.
+The Wigner caustic was introduced by M. Berry in 1977 \cite{Berry} (the first time it was called the Wigner caustic in \cite{Ozorio-Hannay}) and the Centre Symmetry Set was introduced by S. Janeczko in 1996 \cite{J1}.
 From a geometrical viewpoint, the Wigner caustic of a plane curve $M$ is the locus of the midpoints of all the chords connecting couples of points with parallel tangent lines on $M$.
 The Centre Symmetry Set is the envelope of these chords.
-The local geometrical properties of the Wigner caustic and the Centre Symmetry Set of closed planar curves have been analyzed in \cite{Ozorio-Hannay, Craizer, CDR1, DJRR1, DMR1, DR1, DRR1, D-Z2, GH1, GWZ1, J1, S1, S2}.
-The global properties of the Wigner caustic of closed planar curves were studied in \cite{D-Z}.
-For this purpose, it was introduced an algorithm (``glueing schemes'') encoding the information relative to the connection between the different smooth branches of the Wigner caustic was introduced.
+The local geometrical properties of the Wigner caustic and the Centre Symmetry Set have been analyzed in \cite{Ozorio-Hannay, Craizer, CDR1, CDR2, DJRR1, DMR1, DR1, DRR1, D-Z2, D-Z3, GH1, GWZ1, GZ, J1, S1, S2}.
+The global properties of the Wigner caustic of closed planar curves were studied in \cite{D-Z, D-Z3}.
+For this purpose, in \cite{D-Z} it was introduced an algorithm (``glueing schemes'') encoding the information relative to the connection between the different smooth branches of the Wigner caustic was introduced.
 This algorithm allows us to determine the number of smooth branches, the rotation number, the number of inflexion points and the parity of the number of cusps on each one of these branches.
 In the present paper (Section 3), we adapt this algorithm to the analysis of the secant maps of closed plane curves and as a result we obtain several global consequences regarding the behaviour of the branch set of these maps.
 In particular we point out the following results:

 \begin{itemize} \item The numbers of cusps and of inflexion points of the secant caustic of a generic closed regular plane curve are even.